Use external storage devices with Mac

 Storage devices (such as external hard drives) can also be available on your network.
 Additionally, you can insert flash memory cards from your camera or other device in the SDXC card slot in your Mac.
 If your Mac doesn’t have a card slot, you can access the data on the flash memory card using a connected card reader.

 After you connect your storage device, you can move files from your Mac to the storage device or from your storage device to your Mac.

 If your Mac has a USB-C port, see About USB-C.

 Connect a storage device

-Connect the device using the cable that came with it, then use the Finder to view the connected device.
+Connect the device to your Mac using the cable that came with it, then use the Finder to view the connected device.

 If the cable doesn’t have a connector that fits in your Mac, you may be able to use an adapter.
 See the documentation that came with the device.